cmclausen/cheat/README.md

 # Computational High-Entropy Alloy Tools

+### NB!
+This repository is no longer being updated.
+The up-to-date version is found [here](https://github.com/catalyticmaterials/CHEAT)

 CHEAT is a set of Python modules for regression of adsorption energies and modeling catalysis on high-entropy alloys.
 This modeling procedure is described in detail here: